AndrewVos/vbar/README.md

 ### Updating a block

-External scripts can trigger a block update with the `add-block` command.
+External scripts can trigger a block update with the `update` command.
 This will cause the block the execute `command` as usual.

 For example, let's say we want a block that displays the currently active window title.
 First, we add the block: